Lav000/GmailProject/README.md

 > Read more about Xampp [here](https://www.apachefriends.org/fr/index.html)

 ## Navigation
-**The site consists of two pages.
+**The site consists of two pages. [link to the static page](https://lav000.github.io/GmailProject/).
 The main page, or "Créer un compte" page, contains the home page and the account creation form:**

 ![Accueil Page](asset/md/Gmail.jpeg)